8 Interesting Neighbourhoods of Lisbon

 Lisbon reminds me of Maggie Smith's Dowager Lady Grantham, an absolutely incredible remnant of a past age, still beautiful, still vibrant but filled with the memories of a bygone era and majesty.
+Such interesting mix can easily be enjoyed in Lisbon's different neighbourhoods or bairros.

 Portugal, with Lisbon at its centre, hit its absolute peak in the early 16th century when its treasure fleets rivalled the Spaniards in the massive flow of silver and gems from Asia and the Americas.